PKosmowski/Express-Keycloak-Angular-Project/readme.md

 # ENG
-## This is only an academic project.
+## This is an academic project.
 It will go private once it's evaluated.

 # PL